nullivex/ah-wiki/core/Running-ActionHero.md

 ## Jake

 actionHero integrates with [jake](https://github.com/mde/jake/) (javascript make) to allow you to tun manual jake tasks within actionHero's environment.
-Those of you coming from Ruby, jake is very similar to rake.
+Those of you coming from Ruby, jake is very similar to `rake`.

 To use jake, you should install jake globally `npm install -g jake` or you can use it locally by adding it to you `package.json`

-actionHero will generate a few example jake tasks in `./jakelib/actionHero.jake` to help you save and restore the cache.
+actionHero will generate a few example jake tasks in `./jakelib/actionHero.jake` to help you save and restore the cache and manage tasks.
 Most importantly, the `actionHero:envrionment` task is defined for you.
 Require this in all of you tasks so you can have access to the `api` object within your tasks.
-You will have access to all of your initialized, actions, and tasks within the api object.  `api` will represent an initialized sever, but not a started one.
+You will have access to all of your initializers, actions, and tasks within the api object.  `api` will represent an initialized sever, but not a started one.
 Your initializer's "_start" methods will not be run, not will the servers be started.
 For example:

 ```javascript
 desc("my actionHero jake task");